 Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to speak and write effectively, demonstrating standard usage when appropriate.

-Depth-of-Knowledge: 2 ADD: 4.5.W.4: Students will capitalize familial relations, proper adjectives, this item is a DOK 2 because conventions of letter writing, and the first letter of a quotation.
+4.5.W.4: Students will capitalize familial relations, proper adjectives, conventions of letter writing, and the first letter of a quotation.